ckoethz/cyberrunner_docs_md/docs/01_hardware_setup.md

 Next, blue markers are placed on the labyrinth to estimate the inclination angles of the labyrinth playing surface.

-1. Place the first four blue labels on the center of each corners of the labyrinth playing surface.
+1. Place the first four blue labels on the center of each corners of the inner labyrinth playing surface.
 The labels should align with the outer edges since the diameter of the labels and the width of the edge are both 8mm.
 <br><br>
 2. Place the next four blue labels on the outer perimeter of the labyrinth.
-The centers of each label should be 5cm from the edge of the game along the short sides of the labyrinth, as shown in the image below.
-(TODO Update description)
+The centers of each label should be 5cm from the inner edge of the external enclosure of the game along the short sides of the labyrinth, as shown in the image below.
 <br><br>
 ![markers](img/markers.jpg)